codebyrpp/PRScout/README.md

 ## Overview 📖

-PullRadar is a browser extension for Chrome and Firefox browsers that I built to solve my own workflow challenges.
+PRScout is a browser extension for Chrome and Firefox browsers that I built to solve my own workflow challenges.
 It notifies you in real-time when a pull request is assigned to you, and helps you organize, track, and manage your PRs directly from your browser.

 ## Features 🚀